 Can Snow Chains Damage My Car?

-There is the possibility snow chains can damage your car.
-However, they’re all intentionally designed to avoid such a negative outcome.
-When cars get damaged by tire chains, it’s almost entirely the installer or driver’s fault.
+There is the possibility snow chains can mess up your car.
+However, they’re all designed to avoid such a negative outcome.
+In most cases, the responsibility falls on the installer or driver when cars get damaged by tire chains.

 Snow chains need to fit your tires properly.
-If they don’t, they may cause damage to your wheel wells while you’re driving.
-Additionally, if not installed properly, they can come loose and damage the underbody.
+If they don’t, damage to your wheel wells may occur while you’re driving.
+Additionally, if not installed in the correct manner, they can come loose and damage the underbody.
 When putting on your chains, check and double-check they are installed tightly and correctly.

 All chains come with a driving speed recommendation — usually around 30 mph.
 Exceeding the recommended speed can break the chains and cause further damage to your vehicle.
 When driving with chains on your tires, be extra cautious if you’re passing over areas of bare pavement.

-While tire chains can cause damage, they’re designed primarily for traction and safety.
-If you install them properly and heed all manufacturer advice, snow chains shouldn’t cause you any trouble.
+While the best tire chains for snow can cause damage, they’re engineered for traction and safety.
+If you install them as instructed and heed the manufacturer’s advice, snow chains shouldn’t cause you any trouble.
 If you’re concerned, consider snow socks as an alternative traction device.

 Can Snow Chains Be Used in the Mud?

-While many snow chains are designed with packed snow or ice in mind, they can also be a great help in muddy situations.
-Tires generally tend to lose traction when their treads get packed with foreign material (snow, ice, or mud).
+While the design of snow chains works best in packed snow or ice, they can also help in muddy situations.
+It’s not uncommon to lose traction when tire treads get packed with foreign material (snow, ice, or mud).

 Chains act as an additional traction device and allow for more friction.
-Some snow chains translate better to mud than others, and individual manufacturers should address their chains’ effectiveness in the mud.
+Some snow chains translate better to mud than others, and individual manufacturers sometimes declare their chains’ effectiveness in the mud.

-Winter driving is not something to be taken lightly.
+Don’t approach winter driving lightly.
 Thankfully, there are plenty of tools out there to help you navigate snowy and icy roads with safety and relative ease.
 Snow tires are a great asset in wintry, mountainous environments, but replacing a full set of tires is expensive.